yochannah/clojure-bootcamp/activities/re-frame-and-reagent.md

 - See that little re-frisk arrow at the bottom of the page?
 That's a developer extension that allows you to browse app-db.
 Try updating the number field and see how app-db changes.
 - Try tweaking the files or functions to do different things.
 Figwheel will auto-reload every time you save a file, and will tell you in the browser if the code didn't compile.

+**Things you could try**

+- Hiccup practice: can you embed an image on the page?
+- Can you display a better error message when the user types a non-number into the text input?
+- Try adding another text input field and make it a multiplier field (e.g. type one number in each field and rather than doubling, do field1*field2, then display the output).
+- Try adding a button that increments a counter every time you click it, and display the results on the page. you'll want the `on-click` event handler rather than the `on-change` that you see [here](https://github.com/yochannah/bootcamp-demo/blob/master/src/cljs/bootcamp_demo/views.cljs#L39)

 Consider reviewing [the re-frame code walkthrough](https://github.com/Day8/re-frame/blob/master/docs/CodeWalkthrough.md) for a more in depth explanation of re-frame's lifecycle.